Scottie Barnes Player Props: Raptors vs. Hornets

 Scottie Barnes Insights vs. the Hornets

-- This season, he's accounted for 7.3% of his team's three-pointers made, averaging 0.8 per game.
+- This season, he's put up 13.7% of the Raptors' attempted field goals, as he's averaging 13.4 per contest.

+- Barnes is averaging 2.9 three-point field goal attempts per game this season, which is 8.5% of his team's tries from beyond the arc.

-- Barnes' opponents, the Hornets, have a neutral offensive tempo, averaging 101.4 possessions per game, while his Raptors average 100.7 per game, which ranks 25th among NBA teams.
+- The Raptors rank 25th in possessions per game with 100.7.
+His opponents, the Hornets, have a middling offensive tempo, ranking 11th with 101.4 possessions per contest.

+- On the glass, the Hornets have allowed 46.3 rebounds per contest, which puts them 29th in the NBA.

-- Defensively, the Hornets are 22nd in the NBA, allowing 117.4 points per game.
+- The Hornets are the 20th-ranked team in the league, conceding 26.0 assists per game.

 Scottie Barnes vs. the Hornets